Pain and Pain Symptom Management for Michigan Nurses

 - At the dorsal root ganglion (DRG)

-One example of neuropathic pain is phantom limb syndrome, which can occur following an amputation and when the brain continues to receive pain messages that originally carried impulses from the missing limb (Watson, 2022).
+One example of neuropathic pain is phantom limb syndrome, which can occur following an amputation and when the brain continues to receive pain messages that originally carried impulses from the missing limb (Ability KC, 2025).
+(See “Mirror Therapy” later in this course.)

 Radicular Pain